 Almost overnight, James’ working hours reduced from 15 / 16-hour days to a more manageable family friendly workload and little things like never having the time to breakfast with his 4 children changed almost immediately*.
 The flexibility the robots have given the family – the fact that they are not stuck in the “daily grind of twice a day milking” - means that James can be in the shed at 6am with the cows but still be able to make it home for breakfast and do the school run in the morning before returning to the shed for the rest of his daily tasks.

 “Having robots has given me more flexibility; I am still as busy, but I can manage my time better, and the cows can manage their time better.
 I’m busy, but in different ways and if I want to take half an hour off the farm, I can knowing that the cows are ok.”

-James decided not to employ builders but undertook most of the construction work himself and has nothing but praise for Project Coordinator Gary.
-James explained that Gary helped him every step of the way and was never too busy to triple check a measurement for him or assist with any question no matter how small.
-“Gary really stuck with me, he’d always have time for me to check measurements and never got impatient”
+James decided not to employ builders but undertook most of the construction work himself and has nothing but praise for the Center's Project Coordinator.
+James explained that the Project Coordinator helped him every step of the way and was never too busy to triple check a measurement for him or assist with any question no matter how small.
+“He really stuck with me, he’d always have time for me to check measurements and never got impatient”

 Productivity and Cow Welfare*

 The wealth of information he is receiving from the robots; including health, milk quality, nutrition and heat detection advice is invaluable to James.
 The feed to yield information means that James is not wasting money on the feed to the cows that do not need it.
 He’s making accurate decisions with the information, which in turn equals more milk/margin per cow.
 Additionally, the health advice has been eye opening, “the huge benefit of the Lely robots is that the computer picks up issues with milk quality far sooner than I did previously.
 The computer system recognises mastitis much quicker than a human eye would in a parlour so that is enabling us to treat it and cure the cow over far quicker”